Yard Waste Collection

 Why the Ban on Plastic Yard Waste Bags?

-- State law prohibits using conventional plastic bas for yard waste.
+- State law, Minnesota Statute 115A.931(c), prohibits using conventional plastic bags for yard waste.
+This went into effect during our 2012 yard waste season.

 - Conventional plastic bags increase the processing cost and results in lower quality compost.